BI-MotionlessProposal/Assignment-1/README.md

 # Describe which types of files this program generates and attach the contents of each file together with its name to your solution.

 # What is the output of this program?
+  -The mean of the house prices.
-  -CSV file with a columns: -street
+    -CSV file with a columns:
+                            -street
                             -city
                             -price
                             -sqm
                             -price_per_sqm
-  -PNG graph with ??????
+    -PNG graph with graphical representation of the mean

 # Describe in natural language and line-by-line what the program is doing.
 Describe also for each line what the Python code expresses.